ARMmbed/mbed_OS_API_Docs/docs/APIs/interfaces/USBDevice/USBHID.md

 # USBHID

 The USBHID class can be used to send and receive messages over USB.
-For instance, you can define your own protocol and communicate between your computer and the Mbed with all capabilities of a USB communication.
+For instance, you can define your own protocol and communicate between your computer and the mbed board with all the benefits of USB communication.
 To use USBHID, you need a script running on the host side (computer).
-For instance on a 32 bits Windows 7 machine, you can use [pywinusb](http://code.google.com/p/pywinusb/).
+For instance, on a 32-bit Windows 7 machine, you can use [pywinusb](http://code.google.com/p/pywinusb/).

-The USB connector should be attached to
+The USB connector should be attached to:

-* **p31 (D+), p32 (D-) and GND** for the **LPC1768 and the LPC11U24**
+* **p31 (D+), p32 (D-) and GND** for the **LPC1768 and the LPC11U24**.
-* The on-board USB connector of the **FRDM-KL25Z**
+* The on-board USB connector of the **FRDM-KL25Z**.

 ## Hello World